 Physical examination findings for craniodorsal luxation reveal pain in the hip region, lameness, adduction and external rotation of the pelvic limb, shortening of the affected limb, dorsal swelling in the hip region and crepitus in the hip joint.
 In a craniodorsal luxation, palpation will reveal the greater trochanter to be dorsal to a line drawn from the ishciatic tuberosity to the craniodorsal border of the ilium.

 A ventral hip luxation may reveal lameness, internal rotation along with abduction of the pelvic limb, crepitus through range of motion and lengthening of the affected leg.
 Ventrodorsal and lateral radiograph (figure 1) should be obtained to confirm the diagnosis and to evaluate for fractures of the acetabulum, femoral head, femur, capital physis and pelvis.
 If the femoral head or acetabulum is fractured, a femoral head and neck ostectomy may be the best option to return function to the limb.
-If no fracture is present, the luxated hip should be reduced (closed or open) within 72 hours to preserve cartilage and prevent contracture of the surrounding musculature.
+If no fracture is present, the luxated hip should be reduced (closed or open) within 72 hours to preserve cartilage and prevent.